ehsanb29/CNVbenchmarkeR2/README.md

 git clone https://github.com/jpuntomarcos/CNVbenchmarkeR2
 ```

 2. **Configure tools.yaml** to set which tools will be benchmarked.
-In case of executing DECoN, modify tools/decon/deconParams.yaml by setting deconFolder to your DECoN folder installation.
-In case of executing CoNVaDING, modify tools/convading/convadingParams.yaml by setting convadingFolder param.
-ClinCNV also needs setting ngsbits and ClinCNV folders.
+For DECoN, Convading, ClinCNV, clearCNV, GATK-gCNV, Atlas-CNV, Cobalt, CNVkit and Viscap modify the corresponding params.yaml file stored in:
+tools/[name_of_the_tool]/[name_of_the_tool]Params.yaml
+to include the tool foler installation.

+Additional specification to consider:

+- For ClinCNV, set ngsbits folder
+- For Atlas-CNV, set the contigFile folder, the gatkFolder and the Rscript and rpath folder.
+- For VisCap, set the gatkFolder and picardJar folder

 3. **Configure datasets.yaml** to define against which datasets the tools will be executed.
 Within this file, it is important to provide files with the exact expected format (**special attention** to `validated_results_file` and `bed_file` that are **tab-delimited** files).
 To do so, please **check the [examples](https://github.com/jpuntomarcos/CNVbenchmarkeR2/tree/master/examples) folder**.